-Goathland is full of character but unusual in that it is spread widely across the moors.
-The waterfalls of Goathland, Mallyan Spout and Thomason Foss, are a short distance from the villages and make for a good walk.
+Goathland is a quite sprawling village, full of character, but spread widely across the moors.
+The waterfalls of Goathland; Mallyan Spout and Thomason Foss, are a short distance from the village and, combined, make for a good walk.

 There can not be a more idyllic hamlet than that at Beck Hole, even better there is a pub to enjoy as well!

 The waterfalls of Goathland are not easy to get at.
 In particular Mallyan Spot is over some rough and always wet rocks whilst Thomason Foss lies a little off the public right of way.
 It is worth the effort to visit both.

 I finally found Thomason Foss, not off the Beck Hole road as shown in

 where2walk (might be able to scramble down but no obvious place).
 Maybe you mean Water Ark Foss?